rodriguesrenato/poker-hand-evaluator/README.md

 # Solution

-The solution for this challenge was developed in the class `PokerHand` and it has two auxiliar classes (`PokerRanking` and `PokerResult`) of enumerators to classify the hand ranking and hand comparisson result.
+The solution for this challenge was developed in the class `PokerHand` and it has two auxiliary classes (`PokerRanking` and `PokerResult`) of enumerators to classify the hand ranking and hand comparison result.

 The `PokerHand` class has the following structure: